Studi11/Fetch9gagUpvotes/README.md

 A second argument is the relative path to the folder the results get stored into.
 The default is `./download`

+## Usage run.sh
+This script will do everything for you, install dependencies, check for the right chromedriver and then run the other scripts with default arguments.
+It is mainly thought as reference.

 ## Todo: